 The sunscreens below score a 4 on the EWG safe sunscreen guide

 - $2.30 per oz.
 Alba Botanica Sunblock Sport SPF 45, Water Resistant

 - $2.00 per oz.
 CVS Sensitive Skin Sunscreen SPF 30

-I wasn’t comfortable going lower than an EWG score of 4, because then all of the sunscreens started to look a lot more shady health-wise.
+I wasn’t comfortable going lower than an EWG score of 4, because at this point, the sunscreens started to look a lot more shady health-wise.

-If you come into some big time money, or feel like blowing your savings on sunscreens, then the choices below are easy to find and pretty darn safe, but that safety comes at a bigger price.
+If you come into some big time money, or feel like blowing your savings on sunscreens, then the choices below are easy to find and pretty darn safe, but that safety comes with a bigger price tag.
 I’d only go with the choices below, if you really can’t find one of the choices above.
-Remember, you should be wearing sunscreen daily (year-round) so going too expensive is a bad idea.
+Remember, you should be wearing sunscreen daily (year-round) so paying too much for sunscreen is a bad idea.

 - $4.50 per oz.
 Badger Baby Sunscreen SPF 30+ Certified Natural